 The third retroactive extension of the Empowerment Zone designation, for the purpose claiming EZ tax credits only, was the Tax Increase Prevention Act of 2014 (TIPA 2014).
 TIPA 2014 was signed into law by President Obama on December 19, 2014 and extended the EZ designation for the purpose of businesses and entities claiming EZ tax incentives until December 31, 2014.
 TIPA 2014 did not extend the designation of the DC Enterprise Zone.

-For the EZ designation extensions, IRS Notice 2013-38 issued on May 29, 2013 (see link under the “What’s New” heading on the right ) explained a one step process stating that “any nomination for an Empowerment Zone that was in effect on December 31, 2009, is deemed amended to provide for a new termination date of December 31, 2013, unless the nominating entity sends written notification to the IRS by July 29, 2013.”
-The IRS has indicated that the process will be the same under TIPA 2014 and that any nomination for an Empowerment Zone that was in effect on December 31, 2013 will be deemed amended to provide for a new termination date of December 31, 2014, unless the nominating entity sends written notification to the IRS.
+For the EZ designation extensions, IRS Notice 2015-26 issued on March 11, 2015 explained a one step process stating that “any nomination for an Empowerment Zone with a current termination date of December 31, 2013, is deemed amended to provide for a new termination date of December 31, 2014, unless the nominating entity sends written notification to the IRS by May 11, 2015.&rdquoAs of June, 2015, no Empowerment Zone declined the nomination.

 - For more information for businesses and employers on qualifying and filing for EZ tax credits, please see the EZ Tax Incentives Summary Chart on the right side panel.
 All other information on the right side panel and in the linked webcasts and materials is still applicable, only the date of the designation period end is now December 31, 2014